50 Career Overall Rank

 Prince's third highest record ($61,000) was set at the Laverty auction at Bonham's in 2013.
 His fourth was far more conservative for a work measuring 223 x 132 cm.
 Body Marks 1999 sold in 2011 at Deutscher and Hackett's June sale (Lot 28).
 It was a reversed version of the work that won him the general painting prize in the 2001 Telstra Award.
 White dots jump out against a dark blue background.
 The colours are deep, and subtle and it is only by looking closer into the depth of the blue that black dots, layered on the background, become apparent.
 There is a sense of unity and harmony in both paintings, which is a hallmark of the best of this artist’s works.

 2008 was not a good year for the artist at auction, with two works carrying estimates of $20,000-30,000 in Sotheby’s October sale failing to attract buyers (Lots 120 and 121).
 Of three paintings on offer that year only the small 55 x 55 cm.
 Body Marks 1999 sold in its estimated mid range at Joel Fine Art (Lot 200).
-With such small numbers presented at auction, this resulted in his overall clearance rate dropping from 91% to 84% and his being one of only a tiny handful of artists whose AAMI dropped during the year.
+With such small numbers presented at auction, this resulted in his overall clearance rate dropping from 91% to 84%.
 It resulted in his falling from 42nd to 46th ranked artist in the history of the movement.
-2009, while not a return to glory, produced the one reasonable offer and sale of Body Marks 1999 for $18,000 measuring 138 x 102.5 cm.
-Similarly the resale of Body Marks 1999 at Deutscher and Hackett in 2010 (Lot 16) for $21,600, brought one top ten sale in an otherwise uneventful year.
 In 2012 seven of the eight works on offer sold with three paintings entering his top ten results at 3rd 6th and 7th places in his career standings.
 This saw his career success rate rise to 88% during a year in which he was the 14th most successful artist.
 2015 was his best year for some time.
 Three works entered his top ten results at 7th, 8th and 9th.
-2016 saw only one work going to auction, unsuccessfully, and 2017 brought only Body Marks, 2002, which sold for $15,860 through Deutscher and Hackett.
+Nothing notable occured thereafter until 2019 when a work measuring 160 x 120 cm entered his top then results having sold for $AUD32,000 at Sotheby's in New York.

 There is no doubt that major paintings by this artist, whose career was cut short just as his success had ignited intense interest in his art, will increasingly attract interest from informed collectors, with consequent growing prices.
 His two highest records are held by works that are by far the largest of his paintings ever presented for sale and this can be seen as part of a trend by serious collectors to pay a premium for important works that are strictly limited in availability.
 Works by Prince of Wales, despite their deep cultural significance, fit perfectly into the contemporary aesthetic.
 Expect them to escalate in value steadily thereby rewarding their collectors both visually and financially.